Celebrities with BIPOLAR Disorder

-Jesse Jackson, Jr is in the headlines again for pleading guilty of embezzling $750,000 from campaign funds.
-I’ve heard this story so many times before;of lives blown apart by Bipolar Disorder.
+I’ve heard this story so many times before; of lives blown apart by Bipolar Disorder.
 I see it over and over again in my practice.
 All the talented, charismatic, beloved people whose lives careen out of control.
-Jackson was a gifted politician with a bright future in politics.
+We often hear about singers, actors and comedians speaking openly about their diagnosis.
+It is rarely spoken of by political or business figures.
 Politics is not like show business where redemption is not too hard to attain.
-Robert Downey, Jr., Brittany Spears, Carrie Fisher all had famous implosions but in a creative field they were able to return to their careers.
-Jesse Jackson, Jr. will never again hold elective office.
+Robert Downey, Jr., Brittany Spears, Catherine Zeta Jones, Mariah Carey, Selena Gomez, Kanye West all had famous implosions but in a creative field they were able to return to their careers.
+Some sports celebrities have begun to speak openly about suffering from Bipolar Disorder.

 WORLD LEADERS AND BIPOLAR DISORDER

-When I look at some of the recent sex scandals among United States politicians-Anthony Wiener, Eliot Spitzer, Mark Sanford the lack of self control, the hubris of thinking it would not harm their career, the public nature of the behavior I am deeply suspicious of Bipolar Disorder which allows emotion and self confidence to over-rule judgement and ambition.
+When I look at some of the sex scandals among United States politicians-Anthony Wiener, Eliot Spitzer, Mark Sanford-the lack of self control, the hubris of thinking it would not harm their career, the public nature of the behavior I am deeply suspicious of Bipolar Disorder which allows emotion and self confidence to over-rule judgement and ambition.

 LOSS OF INSIGHT IN BIPOLAR DISORDER

 Bipolar Disorder is a brain disease and when the brain starts to work abnormally, thinking and judgement can rapidly deteriorate.
-Jesse Jackson can think, it’s my money for my campaign, why can’t I spend it as I wish.
-Mark Sanford can think, no one will really notice if I leave the country for awhile without letting anyone on my staff know how to get in touch with me.
+Mark Sanford can think, no one will really notice if I leave the country for a while without letting anyone on my staff know how to get in touch with me.
 We look at these famous and successful figures and think, “he’s so smart, how could he do this?” or “she’s so successful, why would she behave in such a dangerous way?”
-It’s because Bipolar Disorder hijacks the brain, our thinking and reasoning and leads us to believe what is outside of our immediate impulses doesn’t really matter.
+It’s because Bipolar Disorder hijacks the brain, our thinking, and our reasoning and leads us to believe that what is outside of our immediate impulses doesn’t really matter.

 BIPOLAR DISORDER-NOT JUST FOR THE RICH AND FAMOUS